-The following command creates a mirrored logical volume with a single mirror and a single log that is not mirrored.
+The following command creates a mirrored logical volume with a single mirror.
 The volume is 500 MB in size, it is named mirrorlv, and it is carved out of volume group vg0.
 The first leg of the mirror is on device /dev/sda1, the second leg of the mirror is on device /dev/sdb1, and the mirror log is on /dev/sdc1.